-8.1 Ways to communicate with Inland Rail
+7.1 Ways to communicate with Inland Rail

-Inland Rail and the Construction Contractor will use the following channels to encourage open and ongoing communication with the community throughout the life of the N2NS project.
-These channels will remain active for at least twelve (12) months after the N2NS project is completed.
+Inland Rail will use the following channels to maintain contact with the community and other stakeholders throughout the life of the N2NS Phase 1 project.
+These channels will remain active for at least six (6) months after the N2NS Phase 1 project is completed.